-The first time that Dante falls asleep, in Purgatorio 9, the pilgrim is in a transitional moment, transitioning from ante-purgatory to the gate of purgatory proper.
+The first time that Dante falls asleep, in Purgatorio 9, the pilgrim is in a transitional moment, transitioning from Ante-Purgatory to the gate of Purgatory proper.
 In Purgatorio 9 the pilgrim dreams that he is swept to heaven by a terrifying eagle, as when Ganymede was seized by Jove in the form of an eagle and as St. Paul was “rapt” to the third heaven (2 Corinthians).
-After his dream, Dante learns from Virgilio that while he was dreaming of raptus, Lucia carried him from the Valley of the Princes up to the gate of purgatory.
+After his dream, Dante learns from Virgilio that while he was dreaming of raptus, Santa Lucia (Saint Lucy) carried him from the Valley of the Princes up to the gate of Purgatory.

 - the “femmina balba” (“stuttering female”) of verse 7, a stuttering and deformed figure who is transformed by the dreamer’s gaze into a hyper-articulate, non-stuttering and very charismatic “dolce serena” (sweet siren ), who promises complete satisfaction of desire (“sì tutto l’appago!” so completely do I satisfy him!
 [Purg.
 19.24]).
 She presents herself as the very siren who sang to Ulysses and turned him from his path: “Io volsi Ulisse del suo cammin vago / al canto mio” (I turned Ulysses from his path with my song [Purg.
 19.22-23]);

 - the pilgrim himself, whose longing and transformative gaze threatens to get him into trouble (note the connection to the way that love takes root in the soul, through the gaze, as described in Purgatorio 18);